dtcarls/fantasy_football_chat_bot/README.md

 Now we will need to edit these variables (click the pencil to the right of the variable to modify)
 Note: App will restart when you change any variable so your chat room may be semi-spammed with the init message of "Hi" you can change the INIT_MSG variable to be blank to have no init message.
 It should also be noted that Heroku seems to restart the app about once a day

-- BOT_ID: This is your Bot ID from the GroupMe developers page (REQUIRED IF USING GROUPME)
-- SLACK_WEBHOOK_URL: This is your Webhook URL from the Slack App page (REQUIRED IF USING SLACK)
-- DISCORD_WEBHOOK_URL: This is your Webhook URL from the Discord Settings page (REQUIRED IF USING DISCORD)
+- DISCORD_WEBHOOK_URL: This is your Webhook URL from the Discord Settings page (REQUIRED)
 - LEAGUE_ID: This is your ESPN league id (REQUIRED)
 - START_DATE: This is when the bot will start paying attention and sending messages to your chat.
 (2020-09-10 by default)
 - END_DATE: This is when the bot will stop paying attention and stop sending messages to your chat.
 (2020-12-30 by default)